Art Therapy

 My Approach

-DBT-based mindfulness interventions – process-oriented strategies to help clients creatively regulate stress and emotions.
+DBT-based mindfulness interventions – process-oriented strategies to help individuals creatively regulate stress and emotions.

-Person-centered experientials – structured creative practices that support clients in exploring their therapeutic goals and potential for change.
+Person-centered care – structured creative practices that support individuals in exploring their therapeutic goals and potential for change.